Which city is cheaper, Hilton Head Island or Jacksonville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Hilton Head Island and Jacksonville are popular destinations to visit in the summer with plenty of activities.
+Many travelers come to Jacksonville for the beaches, the city activities, and the family-friendly experiences.
 Also, many visitors come to Hilton Head Island in the summer for the beaches and the family-friendly experiences.

 Jacksonville is around the same temperature as Hilton Head Island in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Hilton Head Island stays around 82°F (28°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Hilton Head Island fluctuates around 82°F (28°C).

 It's quite sunny in Hilton Head Island.
 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives around the same amount of sunshine as Hilton Head Island during summer.
 Jacksonville gets 286 hours of sunny skies, while Hilton Head Island receives 267 hours of full sun in the summer.